gordianknotC/nxp_note/aqueduct/Core Concept.md

 A channel must have exactly one endpoint controller.
 It can be preceded by zero or more middleware controllers.
 See the guides on  [Controllers](https://aqueduct.io/docs/http/controller/)  and  [ResourceControllers](https://aqueduct.io/docs/http/resource_controller/)  for usage details.

+### @Operation.get

+Notice that we didn't have to override  **`handle`**  in  `ResourceController`.
+A  `ResourceController`  implements this method to call one of our  **_operation** methods_.
+An operation method - like  `getAllHeroes`  and  `getHeroByID`  - must have an  `Operation`annotation.
+The named constructor  `Operation.get`  means these methods get called when the request's method is GET.
+An operation method must also return a  `Future<Response>`.

+`getHeroByID`'s annotation also has an argument - the name of our path variable  `id`.
+If that path variable exists in the request's path,  `getHeroByID`  will be called.
+If it doesn't exist,